netJoints/britive/access-broker/Fortinet/FortiManager/README.md

 ## 🛠️ How It Works

-### 1. `FortiManager_checkout.sh` (not shown here but assumed)
+### 1. `FortiManager_checkout.sh`

-- Creates a user account in FortiManager using sanitized email input.
+- Creates a JIT user account in FortiManager using sanitized email input.
 - Sets a secure temporary JIT password.
-- Grants the account a pre-defined admin profile.
+- Grants the account a pre-defined user profile.
-- Output: User credentials ready to use for the duration of access.
+- Output: User credentials ready to use for the duration of access in Britive UI.

 ### 2. `FortiManager_checkin.sh`